-The Committee also submits the report (June 10, 1982) from the City Clerk:
+The Neighbourhoods Committee also submitted the report (June 10, 1982) from the City Clerk:

-Subject: Final Report, Task Force on Neighbourhood Social and Recreational Services.
+Subject: Final Report, Task Force on Neighbourhood, Social and Recreational Services.

 Comments: Having reviewed the Final Report and noting the report dated June 2, 1982, from the City Solicitor in relation thereto I advise that the Solicitor has stated the concerns I had.